JoseCalucag/Credit_Risk_Analysis/README.md

 <h2> Summary </h2>
-With an overview of our results, we can see that the resapling algorithms are not as reliable; especially looking RandomOverSampling with the lowest accuracy at 58%.
+With an overview of our results, we can iniitally see that the resampling algorithms are not as reliable; especially looking RandomOverSampling with the lowest accuracy at 58%.
 Even the oversampling of SMOTE (63.9%), the undersampling of ClusterCentroids (63.9%) and the combined sampling of SMOTEEN (64.8%) pale in campirison to our two other machine learning models.
 Albeit BalancedRandomForestClassifier has a better score (74.8%), EasyEnsembleClassifier has the best accuracy in 91.8%.
 Furthermore, EasyEnsembleClassifier also has the best high risk precision in 9%, a recall value of 92% and a f-score of 16%.
 Therefore, it is to my recommendation to use EasyEnsembleClassifier out of all the models for the highest predicitive accuracy, showing the higest recall value aned f-score in low risk precision for positive samples.